j-sieben/ADC/README.md

 - execute the resulting client-side actions on the page

 Rules are maintained declaratively in the ADC administration application.
 A rule describes when a certain use case applies and which actions should follow from it.

+That use case may be implemented in different ways:

+- directly as declarative UI behavior
+- as a mix of server-side and client-side actions
+- by delegating complex decision logic to PL/SQL and then determining the resulting dynamic behavior through ADC

 Typical examples are: